5 Best Air Purifiers for Wildfire Smoke in 2021

 Air purifiers should run 24 hours a day, 7 days a week (24/7).
 The longer the air purifier operates, the cleaner the room will be.

 The moment you turn off your device, pollution will start to build up.
 Thus it’s best to keep it running all the time.

 The normal replacement time of an activated carbon filter is 3-6 months while the replacement time of a true HEPA filter is 6-8 months.
 The time would be shorter if you live in or near wildfire areas.

 The good news is that most air purifiers have a built-in filter replacement indicator, reminding you to replace the filter in time.
 If your device doesn’t have it, form a habit of checking the filter regularly every few weeks.

 It’s time to replace your activated carbon filter if you see a thick clastic coating.
 The same is true for the HEPA filter if it turns black.

 Why is wildfire smoke harmful to people’s health?

-Wildfire smoke is a complex mixture of carbon dioxide, carbon monoxide, organic chemicals and particulate matters (PM).
+Wildfire smoke is a complex mixture of carbon dioxide, carbon monoxide, organic chemicals, and particulate matter (PM).